xeneta/ratestask/README.md

 Extra details
 =============

+* Keep your solution in a Version Control System of your choice.
+Provide the solution as a public repository that can be easily cloned by our development team.

+* Provide any instructions needed to set up the system in `README.md`.

+* Ensure the API handles errors and edge cases properly.

 * Use dates in YYYY-MM-DD format for the API.
 There is no need of more complicated date processing.

 Initial setup
 -------------